The student loan borrower behind on repayments owes a whole lot less than you think.

 We chose 2010 and 2015-2019 for two reasons:

-- We studied borrowers and loans from before the 2020 COVID-19 emergency relief for federal student loans — a suspension of payments and interest — implemented as part of the American Rescue Plan Act.
+1) We studied borrowers and loans from before the 2020 COVID-19 emergency relief for federal student loans — a suspension of payments and interest — implemented as part of the American Rescue Plan Act.
 This provides a more accurate representation of the actual student loan system.
+2) We studied borrowers and loans after the Financial Crisis of 2007-2008.
+Significant changes to the system were ushered in by the Health Care and Education Reconciliation Act of 2010, which ended the Guaranteed Student Loan Program.
+Equifax is a registered trademark of Equifax Inc.